Johnny Angel (song): The Carpenters version

 The pop music duo the Carpenters recorded "Johnny Angel" and included it on their fifth studio album Now & Then in May 1973.
 Richard and Karen Carpenter produced it and was issued on the A&M record label.
 The song was included on Side "B" of the album as part of an oldies medley.

 Other versions

-The tune had previously been recorded by Georgia Lee (singer) on the Decca label.
+The tune had previously been recorded by Georgia Lee on the Decca label.
 It was also covered in French by Canadian singer Renée Martel in 1967.